SEO & Visibility

 Branded voice searches

-Voice interfaces fundamentally change how we interact with technology - from typing to talking is a paradigm shift.
+“Voice interfaces are fundamentally changing how we interact with technology — from typing to talking is a paradigm shift.”

 — Sundar Pichai, CEO of Google

-Common mistakes in voice search optimization
+Common mistakes in voice search optimisation

-2. Ignoring local SEO Many businesses forget to keep their Google Business Profile up-to-date.
+2. Ignoring local SEO Many businesses forget to keep their Google Business Profile up to date.

 4. No mobile testing Content that works well on desktop can be unreadable on mobile.